Need another category? Click here or call us at (866) 345-6784.

 Another party may also try to revoke your POA.
 Although, that becomes a much more complex legal proceeding and would be difficult to prove in court.
 The person would have to show the agent has done something to jeopardize your interests.

-An example of how this may work comes from Tennessee Code.
+An example of how this may work comes from the Tennessee Code.
 The principal can revoke a healthcare POA agreement orally or in writing.
 Once this happens, the provider has to make reasonable efforts to notify the agent about the revocation.

 Using a POA to Protect Your Interests